perez987/DMGBuildNotarize/README.md

 You need:

-- macOS 14+
+- DMGBuildNotarize runs on macOS 14+
-- Xcode or Apple's command-line developer tools
+- Xcode 16+ to build the project
-- an Apple Developer account
+- Apple Developer account
-- a Developer ID Application certificate in your Keychain
+- Developer ID Application certificate in your Keychain
-- a `notarytool` Keychain profile
+- `notarytool` Keychain profile

 **Optional — for faster, permission-free DMG styling:**